Campus Rules & Procedures

 Permission must be obtained from the Executive Director of Student Engagement to solicit and distribute advertising, handbills or other material on Tarleton State University property.
 Tarleton reserves the right to limit time, place and manner of solicitation.
 Therefore, any activity permit must be filed 10 days prior to an event with the Office of Student Engagement.

 Additional Publicity Options

 Several facilities offer special publicity options.
 Table tents can be used in the Thompson Student Center, (254) 968-9256), and the Dining Hall, (254) 968-9445.
 Contact these areas for further information about the use of table tents.
 An electronic message system is available in the Thompson Student Center.
 Contact the Operations Office, (254) 968-9256, for further information.
 An electronic sign located in the parking lot of Memorial Stadium is available for messages.
 Student Organizations may display a message three (3) days prior to an event at no charge.
 Additional days cost $5 per day.
 Contact the Athletic Department, (254) 968-9185, for further information.

-Any other types of publicity not covered in this section should be cleared with the Office of Student Activities prior to publicizing or distribution.
+Any other types of publicity not covered in this section should be cleared with the Office of Student Engagement prior to publicizing or distribution.

 Students who fail to heed a summons to report to an administrative official or office subject themselves to immediate suspension from the university or other disciplinary action.

 Tarleton State University Rule No. 34.05.99.T1, establishes guidelines governing smoking and the use of tobacco products on Tarleton property and identifies university property where smoking and tobacco use is restricted.

 Smoking shall have the meaning specified in System Policy 35.04, Smoking.